honestbleeps/BabelExt/README.md

 - Open the "extensions" subdirectory and look for a subdirectory matching the "id" in your settings.json file

-- Delete the file and replace it with a link to your extension's "firefox-unpacked" directory
+- Delete the file and replace it with a link to your extension's "build/firefox-unpacked" directory

 - Restart Firefox